-March 21, 2020 – Of course you are worried.
+Of course you are worried.
 One way to gain a sense of control in these turbulent days is to prepare now for what might happen.
 What will you do if you or your partner gets sick and needs medical care?
-As a grandparent raising grandchildren you have special concerns about your children.
+As a grandparent raising grandchildren you probably have complicated arrangements about who cares for your children.
 At the same time, you are constantly being reminded that your own risk is higher due to your age.

 For You: Create a personal support network, or Circle of Care